What is Ceylon Tea?

 Even with so-called blending, Ceylon tea is still above average than other producers, the true taste, aroma, and flavor are probably gone due to the current volume trade approach.
 Therefore, I do like it if somebody exports single estate teas to at least tea lovers around the globe.

 However, as Sri Lankan tea producers and dealers have traditionally said, fine tea cannot be rushed or delayed.
 To obtain quality teas, the time committed to each of the tea manufacturing procedures should be judged.
 The correct timing is dictated by the moisture content of the plucked leaf, the temperature and humidity conditions during the production process, and a number of other parameters.

 Green tea is manufactured from Camellia sinensis leaves and buds that have been withered and oxidized differently than oolong and black teas.
 Green tea originated in China, but it is currently grown and produced in a number of East Asian countries, including Sri Lanka.

 Because it is so little processed, white tea is considered one of the most delicate tea kinds.
-White tea is collected before the leaves of the tea plant fully open, when the young buds are still covered in fine white hairs, hence the term “white” tea.
+White tea is collected before the leaves of the tea plant are fully open, when the young buds are still covered in fine white hairs, hence the term “white” tea.

-These buds and unfurled leaves from the tea plant’s newest development are handpicked and then swiftly and meticulously dried, ensuring that the leaves do not oxidize as long as leaves plucked for green or black tea manufacture.
+These buds and unfurled leaves from the tea plant’s newest development are handpicked and then swiftly and meticulously dried, ensuring that the leaves do not oxidize as long as leaves are plucked for green or black tea manufacture.
 Because of the little processing and low oxidation, this tea is among the most delicate and fresh on the market.